yashamon/web2/index.md

 [Global Fukaya category and the space of $A_\infty$ categories II][6] (2014, arxiv )

+> > I have now received a positive referee report, but it will take me some time to get to work on it

 [Twisted and untwisted K-theory quantization and symplectic topology][17], (with Egor Shelukhin), arxiv 2015

 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.